naubiomech/TeensyNanoExoCode/Documentation/README.md

 ### Println()
 There has been a reoccuring issue within the codebase when using Serial.println().
 For some reason this can casue the code to crash at runtime.
 However, using Serial.print("\n") works just fine.

+When utilizing an Arduino Nano BLE rev2, you need to download an additional library "Arduino_BMI270_BMM150.h" directly into Arduino for the code to work.

+The FSR regression equation for Ankle Control alters accuracy of percent gait estimate which disrupts timing of franksCollins Hip Control.

+Method for handling torque sensor identification does not allow for simultaneous hip and ankle usage if only one joint actually uses torque sensors
+(i.e., if only the ankle has torque sensors but we use hip and ankle configuration, the ankle torque sensors will be assigned to the Hip, current work around involves commenting out hip torque sensor id code).